 Thanks to Eric Cerottini for his photos, and Luiz Mariano Paz for finding Markus Hoffman's book. -- Derek Redmond

-See also Johannes Tanner's 1961 Swiss Army 6-Volt Radio Jeep and the Jeep-Heep-Heep annual Jeep meet in the Swiss Alps.
+See also Johannes Tanner's 1961 Swiss Army 6-Volt Radio Jeep and Marcel Martinetz's 1959 Swiss Army Vet.

 See more M606 Military Jeeps on CJ3B.info.